piyushzawar33/Bone-Fractures-Detection/README.md

 # 🦴 Bone Fracture Detection using YOLOv11m

-This repository contains the implementation of a **Bone Fracture Detection** model trained on the [Human Bone Fractures Image Dataset][https://www.kaggle.com/datasets/jockeroika/human-bone-fractures-image-dataset/data].
+This repository contains the implementation of a **Bone Fracture Detection** model trained on the [[Human Bone Fractures Image Dataset](https://www.kaggle.com/datasets/jockeroika/human-bone-fractures-image-dataset/data)].
-The project leverages the **YOLOv11m** architecture from [Ultralytics][https://www.ultralytics.com/] for object detection and localization of fractures in medical images.
+The project leverages the **YOLOv11m** architecture from [[Ultralytics](https://www.ultralytics.com/)] for object detection and localization of fractures in medical images.

 ---